MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

       :::image type="content" source="~/assets/images/teams-toolkit-v2/manual/teams-add-features_1.png" alt-text="To add capabilities by using command palette.":::

-   1. In the drop-down menu that appears, select the capability you want to add to your project.
+   1. From the drop-down menu that appears, select the capability you want to add to your project.

        :::image type="content" source="~/assets/images/teams-toolkit-v2/manual/notification-add-capabilities_1.png" alt-text="notification":::